tnkteja/go-pyway-to-scala-lang/README.md

     }
 }
 ```
-Alright the aim is to use
+Alright the aim is to taste the scala sugar.
 ```scala
 object someName extends App {
     val someVariable: Integer = 0;